cwallenwein/progressive-scheduling/README.md

 # Progressive Scheduling

-progressive_scheduling is a PyTorch-compatible library that provides learning rate schedulers based on training progress rather than steps.
-This is useful in scenarios where it is hard to estimate the total number of steps before starting the training (e.g. when training for a specific duration in seconds like https://arxiv.org/pdf/2212.14034).
+**progressive_scheduling** is a PyTorch-compatible library that provides learning rate schedulers based on training progress rather than steps.
+This is useful when it's hard to estimate the total number of steps before starting the training (e.g. when training for exactly 24 hours, like https://arxiv.org/pdf/2212.14034).

 ## Features